 (1) In this Division, unless the contrary intention appears —

-“master” in relation to a ship means the person having command or charge of the ship but does not include the pilot thereof;
+master in relation to a ship means the person having command or charge of the ship but does not include the pilot thereof;

-“port” includes place and harbour;
+port includes place and harbour;

-“ship” means any vessel of a registered tonnage of not less than 80 tons that is used in sea navigation and includes barge, lighter or other floating vessel.
+ship means any vessel of a registered tonnage of not less than 80 tons that is used in sea navigation and includes barge, lighter or other floating vessel.

 (2) A ship shall be deemed to be engaged in the coasting trade, within the meaning of this Division, if the ship takes on board cargo at any port in the State to be carried to, and delivered at, any other port in the State.